Use Cases/Sales Agents

 Frequently asked questions

-How do sales AI agent guardrails prevent unauthorized pricing?
+How do sales AI agent guardrails block unauthorized pricing?

 Guardrails intercept discount and quote tools before execution.
 Policies enforce maximum discount percentages by product tier and deal size, require manager approval above thresholds, and block discount stacking.
-The authorization decision happens outside the agent's reasoning loop — the model cannot talk its way past a policy boundary, even under prompt injection.
+The authorization decision happens outside the agent's reasoning loop, so prompt injection does not control the policy verdict.

 Can guardrails protect specific CRM fields from AI access?

 Yes.
 Policies restrict read and write access at the field level.
 You can allow agents to read contact names while blocking access to contract values, or permit updating lead status while protecting the account owner field.
-Field-level controls are fully configurable per agent role and territory.
+Field-level controls can be configured per agent role and territory.

 How do guardrails handle PII in sales automation?

 Guardrails redact or block PII from being included in agent context when it is not needed for the task.
 Policies enforce data minimization by restricting which CRM fields agents can access.
-Email guardrails prevent PII leakage in automated outreach.
-All access is logged for GDPR and CCPA compliance audits.
+Email policies block PII leakage in automated outreach.
+Governed access is recorded for privacy review.

 What happens when a sales policy requires approval?

 When a policy triggers an approval requirement (e.g., a discount above the rep's authority), the tool call is paused and routed to your approval queue.
-Approvers see the full context: agent reasoning, proposed action, deal details, and the policy that flagged it.
+Approvers see the decision context: relevant agent output if passed by the integration, proposed action, deal details, and the policy that flagged it.
 Once approved or denied, the agent receives the decision and continues.

 Do sales guardrails work with Salesforce, HubSpot, and other CRMs?

 Guardrails work at the tool-call level, independent of your CRM.
 Whether you use Salesforce, HubSpot, Pipedrive, or a custom system, you wrap your existing CRM tools with the Veto SDK.
-The agent's code does not change.
-Authorization happens transparently on every tool call.
+The policy check sits at the CRM-tool boundary and runs before each governed tool call.

 Your CRM is your revenue system.
 Treat it like one.